Are You Facing a Family Law Matter in California?

 - Net disposable income.
-This means that the judge will take into account how much money each parent makes after taxes and other costs, such as union dues, retirement, and health insurance, are deducted.
+The judge will take into account how much money each parent makes after taxes and other deductions

 - Amount of time each parent spends with the child.

-In the case of custody, California state judges are required to do what they feel is in the best interest of the child.
-He or she will make an informed decision upon hearing testimony and reviewing presented evidence.
+Even so, California requires that state judges do what they feel is in the best interest of the child.
+The judge will make an informed decision based on testimony and presented evidence.

 Do I Need a Lawyer for a Family Law Matter?

-When you are in the “honeymoon phase” of your relationship, it is probably far from your mind that the other person could be trying to take advantage of you.
+No matter what life throws your way, a family law attorney can help.
 It is best to be safe and have a family lawyer present who can verify that your best interests are being met.

-Further, trying to represent yourself in such a personal and emotional situation as child custody or divorce is not in your best interest.
-You need an impartial party who has extensive experience in exactly what you’re going through (most likely for the first time) as well as your best interests at heart.
-A family lawyer can help guide you through the tumultuous and confusing court proceedings, explaining things along the way.
+Trying to represent yourself in a personal and emotional situation like child custody or divorce is not in your best interest.
+You need an impartial party who has extensive experience in family law by your side.
+Our San Jose family lawyer can guide you through court proceedings, explaining every step along the way.

 Need Help?
-Contact Our San Jose Family Law Firm Today
+Contact Our Family Law Attorney in San Jose Today

-If you are still unsure of whether or not you want to employ the services of a family lawyer, never fear — you do not have to make the decision just yet.
+If you are unsure whether you want to hire a family law attorney, never fear — you do not have to make the decision yet.